DavtabaseDave/DentistryDocx/Intro/Importing-External-Data.md

 1. Give user the option to clear out the `Practique_finalscores$` (for when they're NOT appending new passes).
 Also to clear out the User table
 0. Update the actual table t_Dntl_Practique_finalscores using Student_ID_number

+## Importing Practique finalscores

+### Format of XLSX and worksheet name
+The columns should be named (and preferably appear in this order) (sans square brackets):
+1.